Trilochna/Data-Structures-And-Algorithms-In-Java/Nados/Arrays/Inverse Of An Array/README.md

-For definition and constraints check this link https://www.pepcoding.com/resources/online-java-foundation/getting-started/inverse-of-a-number/ojquestion The only difference is the range of values is from 0 to n - 1, instead of 1 to n.
+For definition and constraints check this link https://www.pepcoding.com/resources/online-java-foundation/getting-started/inverse-of-a-number/ojquestion
+- The only difference is the range of values is from 0 to n - 1, instead of 1 to n.

-Constraints
+## Constraints
-0 <= n < 10^7
+- 0 <= n < 10^7
-For more constraints check this https://www.pepcoding.com/resources/online-java-foundation/getting-started/inverse-of-a-number/ojquestion The only difference is the range of values is from 0 to n - 1, instead of 1 to n
+- For more constraints check this https://www.pepcoding.com/resources/online-java-foundation/getting-started/inverse-of-a-number/ojquestion The only difference is the range of values is from 0 to n - 1, instead of 1 to n

-Format
+## Format

-Input
+### Input:
 Input is managed for you

-Output
+### Output:
 Output is managed for you